spack/spack/lib/spack/docs/workflows.rst

 #.
 Be aware that your users might encounter unexpected bootstrapping
    issues on their machines, especially they are running on older systems.
-The :ref:`getting_started` section should cover this, but there could alays be issues.
+The :ref:`getting_started` section should cover this, but there could always be issues.

 -------------------
 Other Build Systems